HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Conclusion

 \section{Conclusion}

 In this paper, our study addresses the significant challenges in the field of human image animation by introducing a novel combination of a high-quality real-world video dataset and a meticulously crafted synthetic dataset.
 Our proposed dataset not only enhances the visual quality and controllability of human animations, but also introduces a new benchmark for camera control in human videos.
 Without bells and whistles, our proposed simple baseline demonstrate superior performance when it is trained on our combined dataset, particularly in scenarios involving complex human and camera motions.
-We believe that our contributions will pave the way for more transparent and comprehensive evaluations in this field, fostering further advancements and innovations in video and movie production.
+We believe our dataset establishes a foundation for transparent and comprehensive evaluations in this field, facilitating future advances in video and movie production.

 {\bf Limitations.} The annotation of our Internet data heavily rely on pose estimation~\cite{yang2023effective,DBLP:conf/cvpr/GulerNK18} and SLAM~\cite{wang2024tram,DBLP:conf/nips/TeedD21} methods, which could introduce noises into the camera and pose annotations.
+The number of asset and background scenes in the synthetic part is limited when we compare it to real videos.
+The rendering quality is also worse than the real videos captured by professional cameras.

 {\bf Broader Impacts.} Our dataset and baseline method are highly effective at creating realistic human videos.
 Nonetheless, it's important to recognize that improvements in generative model technologies could lead to the creation of realistic deepfakes, which may be misused to spread misinformation.